Oppo Joy Plus

 The Oppo Joy Plus launched at the end of April, 2015.
 The phone had the slogan "Leap Up, Reach Joy."
 One of the phone's key selling points was an improved touchscreen which utilized an "all-new touch IC chip" which would allow users to user the device while wearing gloves or wet.

+Specification

+Hardware

+The Oppo Joy Plus features a 4.0-inch IPS LCD display (480 x 800 pixels).
+It is powered by a MediaTek MT6572 (28 nm) dual-core 1.3 GHz CPU, coupled with 1 GB of RAM and internal storage (expandable via microSD).
+For photography, it offers a 3.15 MP main camera and a VGA selfie camera.
+Power provided by a removable 1700 mAh Li-Ion battery.